tommygeiger/discourse-daily-digest/README.md

 Discourse plugin to send scheduled digest emails to users at 5am EST daily via a Sidekiq job.

 Inspired by [Disourse MLM Daily Summary](https://github.com/procourse/discourse-mlm-daily-summary)

+TODO: Add admin settings for when emails are sent